Kathy Lynn Emerson

 see ANN CARY

-Denise Bodley was the daughter of Thomas Bodley of Exeter and London (1460-1492), a tailor (in some records he’s identified as a grocer), and Joan Leche (1465-April 1530).
+Denise or Dionyse Bodley was the daughter of Thomas Bodley of Exeter and London (1460-1492), a tailor (in some records he’s identified as a grocer), and Joan Leche (d.1530).
 She was raised by her mother's second husband, Thomas Bradbury (1450-January 1510), a mercer who was Lord Mayor of London in 1509.
-In his will, proved February 27, 1509/10, Bradbury left Denise the manor of Westcot, Kent.
+In his will, proved February 27, 1509/10, Bradbury left a life interest in the manor of Westcot or Westcourt in Gillingham, Kent to his widow, after which it was to go to Denise.
 Denise married another mercer, Nicholas Leveson of London and Prestwood, Staffordshire (d.
-October 13, 1539).
+August 20, 1539).
 As her mother's only surviving child, Denise received two more manors upon that lady's death, Black Notley and Staunton, both acquired by Lady Bradbury during her second widowhood.
-Denise and Nicholas had eighteen children, ten sons and eight daughters, including Joan, Grisel, Mary (d.1581+), Alice (1523-April 8, 1561), John (d.1551/2), Thomas (1532-April 21, 1576), Nicholas, William, and Denise.
-In his will, Leveson left "Dennys," his wife (which has sometimes been translated to Dionysia), his dwelling house and garden in Lyme Street in the parish of St. Andrew Undershaft, London, land in Gillingham and Halling, Kent, a house, tenements, and cattle in Essex, and the plate and furnishings of the London house.
+Denise and Nicholas had eighteen children, eight sons and ten daughters, including Jane or Joan (d. before 1560), Grisel (d. before 1560), Mary (d.1581+), Alice (1523-April 8, 1561), John (d.1551/2), Thomas (1532-April 21, 1576), Nicholas (d.
+1568), William (d.1593), and Denise.
+In his will, dated November 7, 1536 and proved October 13, 1539, Leveson left his wife his dwelling house and garden in Lyme Street in the parish of St. Andrew Undershaft, London, land in Gillingham and Halling, Kent, a house, tenements, and cattle in Essex, and the plate and furnishings of the London house.
 As a widow, Denise took over her husband's business, took apprentices of her own, and exported wool as a merchant of the staple.
 She was the largest mercer-shipper of wool in the first year of Edward VI's reign, shipping over 105 sacks.
 She received a license to ship wool to Bruges in 1558-9, after the loss of Calais.
-When she died, she left £10 to the Mercers for a dinner to be held within a month of her death.
+When she died, she left £10 to the Mercers for a "breakfast or other banquet to be held within a month of her death.
+Her will, written March 13, 1559 and August 1, 1560 and proved December 20, 1560, can be found at www.oxford-shakespeare.com.
 Portrait: effigy in small brass in St. Andrew Undershaft, London, with her husband and eighteen children.

 see JOAN HONE; JOAN LECHE